stefan5441/timesink/frontend/PLAN.md

 - See history of activities
 - See accumulated time of each activity somehow
 - See leetcode style heatmap with activities

+-> Idea
+Have categories for expertise level depending on hours spent on a hobby 100-200 hours -> Programmer
+500+ hours -> Programming God